 Check it out and share your stories.
 Because while understanding the pain of others is nearly impossible, acting to prevent torture is not.

-Masha Lisitsyna is a senior managing legal officer with the Accountability division at the Open Society Justice Initiative.
+Masha Lisitsyna is a senior program manager of Justice for Global Programs at the Open Society Foundations.